Optimize provisioned throughput cost in Azure Cosmos DB

 • Choose a partition key that has a wide range of values.

 The basic idea is to spread the data and the activity in your container across the set of logical partitions, so that resources for data storage and throughput can be distributed across the logical partitions.
-Candidates for partition keys may include the properties that appear frequently as a filter in your queries.
+Candidates for partition keys might include the properties that appear frequently as a filter in your queries.
 Queries can be efficiently routed by including the partition key in the filter predicate.
-With such a partitioning strategy, optimizing provisioned throughput will be a lot easier.
+With such a partitioning strategy, optimizing provisioned throughput is a lot easier.

 Design smaller items for higher throughput